About the garden

 Castle Bromwich Hall Gardens Trust

-The fashion seeking Sir Henry Bridgeman (1725-1800) can be thanked for the completeness of the current Castle Bromwich Hall Gardens.
+The fashion-seeking Sir Henry Bridgeman (1725-1800) can be thanked for the complete nature of the current Castle Bromwich Hall Gardens.
 Sir Henry commissioned Lancelot Brown to reconfigure the garden of his ‘other house’ at Weston Park from 1766.
 When Sir Henry inherited the title and moved to Weston Park, Castle Bromwich was left in the ‘old style’.